VenmoGuide.com - Beginner's Guide to Venmo

 Why Does Venmo Say Insufficient Funds?

-Venmo says insufficient funds when you don’t have enough funds in your Venmo balance, debit card, or the bank account linked to your Venmo account to complete a transfer.
+Venmo says insufficient funds when you don’t have enough funds in your Venmo balance, debit card, or bank account linked to your Venmo account to complete a transfer.

 How Can I Avoid an Insufficient Funds Situation on My Venmo Account?